-5.1.1 - Continue to seek funding for reuse and preservation of Town-owned historic resources.
+• 5.1.1 - Continue to seek funding for reuse and preservation of Town-owned historic resources.

-The updating of the Town's Master Plan and OSRP fine-tuned the Commission's list of priority parcels.
-There are approximately 58 parcels located throughout the Town.
+The current process of updating of the Town's OSRP has provided the Commission an opportunity to fine-tune its list and definition of priority parcels.
+The 2012 OSRP identified approximately 58 parcels located throughout the Town.
 Currently the Conservation Commission has several parcels under specific consideration.
 All properties under consideration provide exemplary opportunities for scenic views, recreational uses, and wildlife observation.
 Negotiations with landowners are sensitive and apt to be prolonged and typically involve real estate and legal expertise.
 The Commission requires one, if not two, professional appraisals before contemplating land acquisitions.
 The Commission is familiar with the paperwork and process necessary for State and Federal grant applications and has previously used and will continue to utilize this technique to further leverage Town funds.